JanDC/twig-wrapper/README.md

 # twig-wrapper-provider
-Silex provider which wraps twig rendering and allows for post processing
+Service which wraps twig rendering and allows for post processing